opop999/media_discourse_research/README.md

 # Czech Media Migration Discourse Research, 2015-2023

 ## Repository of scripts, workflow and output

-***
+---

 ### Authors:

-*Ondrej Pekacek, Charles University* <br>
+_Ondrej Pekacek, Charles University_ <br>
-*Irene Elmerot, Stockholm University*
+_Irene Elmerot, Stockholm University_

-***
+---

 > NOTE: Some data could not be stored in this repository, due to their proprietary nature.
 This primarily affects media data obtained from Newton Media API.

-***
+---

-*Overview last updated: 14 July 2022*
+_Overview last updated: 14 July 2022_

 ## **Structure:**

 ## 1. Extraction of data

 -   Media articles
     -   Newton Media database: Migration articles and counts of all media content (API)
     -   Disinformation Articles (EUvsDisinfo & newsplease scrape)
 -   Facebook (media and journalists)
     -   Facebook Ads API
-  - Facebook public pages posts (Crowdtangle API) *work in progress*
+    -   Facebook public pages posts (Crowdtangle API) _work in progress_
 -   Twitter (media and journalists)
     -   Twitter tweets (Twitter Academic API)
     -   Twitter account information & followers (Twitter Academic API)
     -   Twitter counts (Twitter Academic API)
-- Instagram (media and journalists) *work in progress*
+-   Instagram (media and journalists) _work in progress_
     -   Public accounts posts (Crowdtangle API)
     -   Public accounts information (igramscraper)
-- Complementary datasets *work in progress*
+-   Complementary datasets _work in progress_
     -   Relevant parliamentary speeches (Hlidac Statu API)
     -   Real media owners (Hlidac Statu API)
     -   GDELT (Big Query API)
     -   Corpora (SYN2020, representative corpus of Czech language)
     -   Google media political ads (Big Query API)
     -   Salience of migration over time (gtrendsR & Wikimedia API)
-- Visual data of posts *work in progress*
+-   Visual data of posts _work in progress_
     -   Media, Twitter, Instagram (including stories), Facebook

-## 2. Data pre-processing *work in progress*
+## 2. Data pre-processing _work in progress_

 -   Media articles
     -   Preprocessing: Removal of uneeded characters/symbols (Regex)
-  - Lemmatization, POS tagging & other text features (Lindat UDPIPE API) *work in progress*
+    -   Lemmatization, POS tagging & other text features (Lindat UDPIPE API) _work in progress_
     -   Labeling of media types (provided by Cvrcek & Henys, last update February 2022)

-## 3. Exploratory data analysis *work in progress*
+## 3. Exploratory data analysis _work in progress_

 -   Media articles

     -   Counts of all migration content thorough time
     -   Proportion of migration content thorough time on all coverage
-  - How did the average lenght of the article differ across media types? *work in progress*
+    -   How did the average lenght of the article differ across media types? _work in progress_

 -   Twitter

     -   Filter media migration tweets and display in time
     -   Longitudinal comparison with overall migration Tweet counts

 -   Extra
     -   Visualization of dependency trees of selected UDPIPE'd sentences (JS Treex)

-## 4. Data Analysis *work in progress*
+## 4. Data Analysis _work in progress_

 -   What are the most prominent entities in the migration coverage?
     -   Named Entity Recognition (Lindat NameTag 2 model)
 -   What are the most similar words to migration-related terms and how did the meaning evolve?
     -   Word Embedding model (Wang2Vec/Word2Vec, GloVe, Fasttext)
     -   Word shift graphs (shifterator)
 -   Has the overall sentiment evolved over time / differed across the media types?
     -   Sentiment Analysis (Czech SubLex, BERT Czert B model)
 -   How did the media types differ in semantic grouping?
     -   Semantic Analysis (UCREL Semantic Analysis System)
 -   What were the articles' key words?
     -   Keyword extraction (Lindat KER API / local TF-IDF)
 -   Which media were most active in spreading disinformation about migration?
     -   Document similarity (Doc2Vec) with disinfo dataset
 -   To what extent was the media discourse similar to political actors' speeches?
     -   Document similarity (Doc2Vec) with parliamentary speeches
 -   How does the usage of linguistic features differ across media types?
     -   UDPIPE word features data
 -   What difference exists in the discourse/framing of the refugees across media types?
     -   Word collocations and concordances (KWIC)
     -   LDA topic modeling
 -   Did the usage (and pattern) of migration vs refugee terms differ across time and media types?
     -   Lexicon with regex
     -   Sequence analysis
 -   What objects were most common in the migration coverage?
     -   Image object recognition (YOLOv4/v5)
 -   What online networks/communities exist around key media and across types?
     -   Network analysis on Twitter data and users' behavior
 -   What videos are being recommended by YouTube for key Czech media accounts?
     -   Network analysis of YT recommendations

 ### 5. Writing it up

 -   Stockholm June 2022 conference abstract & presentation
 -   CCL Vienna June 2022 presentation
-- Article 1 draft (NER & KWIC concordances) *work in progress*
+-   Article 1 draft (NER & KWIC concordances) _work in progress_

-***
+---

 ## Project workflow diagram: